KristerSJakobsson/solnp/README.md

 Notably currently only builds for CPython are available on PyPi, but one can also manually installing the package from source as explained above.

 Appveyor CI:
-  - Windows with Visual Studio - PARTIALLY IMPLEMENTED
+  - Windows with Visual Studio
-  - Mac OS with CMake - NOT IMPLEMENTED
+  - Mac OS with Clang

 Travis CI:
   - `manylinux2014` Docker with GCC